NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 To edit existing content in a wiki, navigate to the page you would like to edit on the website.
 Look at the URL and match that to the directory structure of the repo.

 ### Example
 If you want to edit `https://sqlwiki.netspi.com/attackQueries/persistence`, you would navigate to `https://github.com/[YOUR_USERNAME]/SQLInjectionWiki/attackQueries/persistence.html` and make your changes in that file.
+If you are having trouble finding a file try searching a few words from that page in the Github search bar.
+Make sure "This repository" is highlighted in the search bar.

 ## Style